 Once action plans have been developed, the plans, deliverables, and expected outcomes of the plans need to be communicated.
 Those directly involved or affected will need to know their roles and responsibilities, as well as the timeframe for implementation.
 Action plans and goals should also be shared widely so that their transparency encourages further accountability and demonstrates the hospitalwide commitments being made in response to the survey results.

 At this step it is important for senior hospital managers and leaders to understand that they are the primary owners of the change process and that success depends on their full commitment and support.
 Senior-level commitment to taking action must be strong; without buy-in from the top, including medical leadership, improvement efforts are likely to fail.

 Implementing action plans is one of the hardest steps.
 Taking action requires the provision of necessary resources and support.
 It requires tracking quantitative and qualitative measures of progress and success that have already been identified.
 It requires publicly recognizing those individuals and units that take action to drive improvement.
 And it requires adjustments along the way.

 This step is critical to realizing patient safety culture improvement.
 While communicating the survey results is important, taking action makes the real difference.
 However, as the Institute for Healthcare Improvement (IHI, 2006) suggests, actions do not have to be major, permanent changes.
 In fact, it is worthwhile to strive to implement easier, smaller changes that are likely to have a positive impact rather than big changes with unknown probability of success.

-In step #6, you tracked measures to identify which changes result in improvement.
+In Step #6, you tracked measures to identify which changes resulted in improvement.
 Once your hospital has found effective ways to address a particular area, the changes can be implemented on a broader scale to other departments within the hospital and to other hospitals.
 Be sure to share your successes with outside hospitals and health care systems as well.